SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 Using my front hooves, I feel for where Pinkie is.

-I find her in the middle of the bed, half uncovered from the blanket.
+I find her in the middle of the bed, half uncovered by the blanket.

 Feeling around her, I find a wet spot near her head.